 Filco provides e-scrap and universal waste handling and recycling programs for computers and other electronic office equipment, bulbs, batteries, thermostats, and lamps containing mercury and other regulated materials.
 As a member of the National Association for Information Destruction (NAID), Filco also offers secure, certified confidential document destruction services at the lowest prices in the New York market.

 Recycling is known to be costly, but Filco has automated much of the process in such a way that returns significant savings to the consumer.
 We have reduced disposal costs from the sale and landfill diversion of recovered material.
 By avoiding high disposal costs we are able to pass the savings on to our customers.

 Nearly 90% of Collected Waste is Recycled

 Filco Carting has streamlined its recycling practices to further preserve the environment.
-Filco’s newly renovated recovery facility processes a variety of materials including: paper, wood, plastic, metal and more.
+Filco Carting has created several partnerships with various area recovery facility to process a variety of materials including: paper, wood, plastic, metal and more.
 On average, Filco recycles just over 90 percent of all dry, non-hazardous waste material collected, per month.
 The excellent diversion rate results in big savings to our customers.

 Paper is sorted and baled by grades.
 These bales are then transported by truck and rail to fiber recycling plants where they are processed into clean pulp that can be used to make new paper products like hand towels, toilet tissue, pizza boxes brown shipping boxes, and other packaging items.